Local Routing on a Convex Polytope in R^3: Routing Algorithm

-The following lemma upper bounds the multiplicative stretch caused by the routing algorithm between any two points located on any $\delta$-patch. \begin{lemma} For any two points $p$ and $q$ on any $\delta$-patch, the multiplicative stretch of the routing path produced by the greedy routing algorithm is $\frac{(1+2\delta)}{\sin{\theta_m}}$.
-Here, $\theta_m$ is half the minimum angle between any two neighbouring edges of $P$ on $\partial P$. \end{lemma} \begin{proof} From Lemma~\ref{lem:euclgeoddist}, for any two points $p, q$ on any $\delta$-patch, the geodesic distance between $p$ and $q$ is upper bounded by $(1+2\delta)|pq|$.
+The following lemma upper bounds the multiplicative stretch caused by the routing algorithm between any two points located on any $\delta$-patch.

+\begin{lemma} For any two points $p$ and $q$ on any $\delta$-patch, the multiplicative stretch of the routing path produced by the greedy routing algorithm is $\frac{(1+2\delta)}{\sin{\theta_m}}$.
+Here, $\theta_m$ is half the minimum angle between two edges of a triangle in the triangulation of any face of $\partial P$. \end{lemma} \begin{proof} From Lemma~\ref{lem:euclgeoddist}, for any two points $p, q$ on any $\delta$-patch, the geodesic distance between $p$ and $q$ is upper bounded by $(1+2\delta)|pq|$.
 Hence, due to Lemma~\ref{lem:routpathstretch}, the routing path between $p$ and $q$ is upper bounded by $\frac{(1+2\delta)|pq|}{\sin{\theta_m}}$. \end{proof}